canro91/canro91.github.io/projects.md

 I improved the response time of the room search functionality of a booking page by a factor of ~1.5X.
 I removed N+1 problems and nested loops, and added a caching layer.
 From this task, I learned to always measure before rushing to optimize anything.

 For all the findings and lessons I learned, you could read [The Slow Room Search]({% post_url 2020-09-23-TheSlowRoomSearch %}).
-Also, you can read how I implement the caching layer on my tutorial [how to add a caching layer with ASP.NET Core]({% post_url 2020-06-29-HowToAddACacheLayer %}).
+Also, you could read how I implemented that caching layer on my tutorial [how to add a caching layer with ASP.NET Core]({% post_url 2020-06-29-HowToAddACacheLayer %}).

 ## Other projects